oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 Expect at least an hour for following the algorithm, self-directed edits, then to rebuild, rerun, and understand the application.

-Some example output images from this `rkPathTracer` tutorial program:
+Example output images from this `rkPathTracer` tutorial program:

 We present a series of two walk through paths.
 1. A _key features_ description of the logical additions to this application to make it a monte carlo path tracer.
-2. A source code walk through describing how the features are implemented with Embree API calls.
+2. A _source code_ walk through describing how the features are implemented with Embree API calls.

 This sample source code is a consolidated refactor of the `pathtracer` source hosted as part of the Intel&reg; Embree tutorials in the [Embree repository](https://github.com/embree/embree) on GitHub.